Jammy2211/PyAutoGalaxy/docs/api/fitting.rst

   :width: 400
   :alt: Alternative text

-Following the galaxying API guide, we can make a tracer from a collection of *LightProfile*, *MassProfile* and *Galaxy* objects.
+Following the lensing API guide, we can make a tracer from a collection of *LightProfile*, *MassProfile* and *Galaxy* objects.
 We can then use the *FitImaging* object to fit this tracer to the dataset, performing all necessary tasks to create the model image we fit the data with, such as blurring the tracer's image with the imaging PSF: